furiosa-ai/furiosa-artifacts/docs/usage/loading.md

 `asyncio.run()`

-Function entrypoints in `furiosa.models.nonblocking` are async to support concurrency in loading models.
-You need to call the entrypoints in async functions or async eventloop.
+`furiosa.models.nonblocking` module offers non-blocking API.
+When you are wrting codes using furiosa-models in async functions or async eventloop, you should use the non-blocking APIs.